jierlich/paywall/README.md

 Ex.
 Article paywall could be $1 or $0.1

 ## Todo
-- change fee
+- improve in-code documentation
-- change owner
+- add testing
 - treasury takes %, function to change the %
 - revokeAccess